FlippinOutPodcast/flippinout/content/episodes/001 - Fish Tales.md

 tags: []
 image:
   url: /images/fish.jpg
-  alt: "It was THIS big!"
+  alt: "It was THIS big!!"
 draft: false
 ---
   Drew and Marc play Fish Tales and see who can reel in the higher score (or at least lie about it)